In every Bug Out Bag discussion group, you’ll hear people talking about their survival fishing kits.

-If you don’t feel like putting together your own kit, you can buy survival fishing kits online.
+If you don’t feel like assembling your own kit, you can buy survival fishing kits online.

-Some are really low-quality, but these two that I’ve found contain decent supplies and everything you’ll need to catch a fish.
+Some are low-quality, but I’ve found these two contain decent supplies and everything you’ll need to catch a fish.

 Before you build your survival fishing kit (and think you will be set for food if SHTF), consider the other survival food options.